Life in Japan: Advice and Information

 Rental: This is the cheapest way to get a phone in Japan.

-Life in Japan: Miscellaneous (personal issues):
+Life in Japan: as a student

 - Try to make Japanese friends (not only fellow foreign students)!
 Making Japanese friends not only helps you improve your language skills, it will be a way to still connect you to Japan if/when you leave the country.
 It may take time to build genuine, deep friendship.
 But you will find out it was well worth it.

-- Do not isolate yourself: you are in a foreign country.
+- Do not isolate yourself: You are in a foreign country.
 Make the most of it to discover a new country and culture, engage in conversations, go out, make friends and build a network.

 - Temporarily leaving Japan: During your period of stay, if you need to leave Japan with the intent of returning, you must first apply for a re-entry permit at a Regional Immigration Bureau (unless you hold a resident card for a mid to long-term stay in Japan).
 Failing to do so would prevent you to re-enter Japan.
-You would have to apply for a new visa from a Japanese Embassy or Consulate.
+You would have to apply for a new visa from a Japanese Embassy or Consulate. (see student guide)

 - Extending your stay: If you would like to extend your stay beyond the period that has been granted to you, you need to contact the Regional Immigration Bureau.